rkuma183/wilsonmar.github.io/_posts/2016-05-16-windows-10-client-config.md

    Alternately, even though there is no form field, type "cmd" until <strong>Command Prompt</strong> appears in a list.
 Press Enter or click on it.

-3. While you're there for the first time, set the ...
+While you're there for the first time:

+1. Notice the default location is `C:\Users\Administrator`
+0. Type `dir` to list folders.

+## Windows package Chocolatey #

 ### Install Chocoteley #

+1. Open a Command Prompt as Administrator.
 0. Copy this text and right-click on the command window:

    `@powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin`